Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

     }
 ```
 - Now, we compare the prediction output from "predictor" and "serializedPredictor" instance and the result must be same to verify that serialization and deserialization for instance of Predictor class were correct.
 - As described below in the code, the "predictor" and "serializedPredictor were used as inputs for PredictNextElement() method to predict the next elements respectively.
-Here, the next elements for list2({ 2.0, 3.0, 4.0 }) were predicted and the results from both the normal predictor and the serialized predictor were same.
+Here, the next elements for list2({ 2.0, 3.0, 4.0 }) were predicted and the results from both the normal predictor and the serialized predictor were checked and compared.
+See the [Testing Output](#testing-output) below.
 ```csharp
     //The PredictNextElement() method will predict the next element using the normal predictor and the serialized predictor.
     //The prediction of both normal predictor and serialized predictor are checked, and compared.